4 Best Reverb Delay Combo Pedals: Perfect Pairings

 Keeley Caverns V2

-The layout of the Keeley Caverns V2 has separate controls for the delay and reverb sections respectively.
+The Keeley Caverns V2 has separate controls for the delay and reverb sections respectively.
 The Reverb section has a three-way toggle switch that allows you to switch between shimmer, spring, and modulated types of reverb.
-You can use the former for light reverb effects, spring for that characteristic classic sound and modulated to create vast and mesmerizing soundscapes.
+You can use shimmer for light reverb effects, spring for that characteristic classic sound and modulated to create vast and mesmerizing soundscapes.
 There are four dials associated with Reverb to control the warmth, rate, decay, and blend parameters.

 The delay section layout is similar with a three-way toggle switch that switches between off, deep, and light respectively.
 The four knobs control repeats, rate, time, and blend.
 You can add a delay of up to 650 milliseconds.
 The sounds that this pedal can generate are amazing and this pedal is in no way a compromise as compared to individual delay and reverb pedals.
 The price is also competitive considering you are getting two effects from a premier pedal manufacturer.

-The primary issue we encountered was with the knobs being slightly too close to each other.
-It requires a lot of dexterity to change the setting on one knob without accidentally turning the others.
+It requires a some dexterity to change the setting on one knob without accidentally turning the others when you have this many tone controls in a small footprint.
 We know this is a compromise worth living with to get this level of adjustability in a small package, but we did notice it.

 The Caverns V2 from Keeley is an excellent pedal that can replace individual pedals without any compromises on the sound quality or features.